A Complete Guide to Legal Name Change in Missouri

 Marriage name change

-One applicant who’s at least 18 years old may apply absentee in cases of active duty military status, incarceration, or disability.
-Whoever applies solo must bring the other’s completed absentee verification form.
-You can pick up this form at the recorder of deeds office.
+One applicant who's at least 18 years old may apply absentee in cases of active duty military status, incarceration, or disability.
+Whoever applies solo must bring the other's completed absentee verification form.
+You can pick up this free form at the recorder of deeds office.

-To change your name after marriage, get married first and receive a marriage certificate after completion of the event.
-Your certificate proves that your marriage is legal and recognized by the state.
-Such proof of marriage kick-starts the name change process: notifying diverse governmental and nongovernmental bodies of the change.
+Such proof of marriage kick-starts the name change process: notifying diverse governmental and nongovernmental bodies of the change, such as the Social Security Administration.
 Using a name change kit can simplify it further by bundling your forms and instructions.

-1. Hyphenate
+1. Hyphenate names

 You can put a hyphen between your spouse’s name and yours.
 Hyphenating is a simple middle-ground approach if you don’t want to give up too much or hurt your spouse’s feelings and expectations.

-3. Maiden to middle
+2. Maiden to middle name change

 You can make your maiden name your new middle name before taking your spouse’s surname as your new last name.
 This is a positive way to preserve your premarital identity while honoring your spouse.

-4. Taking wife's name
+3. Taking wife's name

 A husband taking his wife’s last name in Missouri isn’t possible through marriage.
 You’ll need a general adult name change through the circuit court to carry this out.
 This restriction isn’t unique to Missouri.
 Only a handful of states allow a man to change his last name to his wife’s using the marriage certificate.

-5. Leave your name as it is
+4. Leave your name unchanged

 You can decide not to change anything and leave your name unchanged as it stands on your marriage license and certificate.
 This doesn’t prevent you from changing your name later.